Luphen1/Famous-Paintings-And-Museums-Portfolio-Project-/README.md

 ```
 -- There were 10,223 paintings which were not displayed on any museums.
--- 1) Fetch all the paintings which were not displayed on any museums?
+-- 1) Fetch all the paintings that were not displayed in any museums.
 select *
 from [Paintings].[dbo].[work] where museum_id is null